AARON

 An article about Cohen appeared in Computer Answers that describes AARON and shows two line drawings that were exhibited at the Tate gallery.
 The article goes on to describe the workings of AARON, then running on a DEC VAX 750 minicomputer.

-Raymond Kurzweil's company has produced a downloadable screensaver of AARON for Microsoft Windows PCs.
+Raymond Kurzweil's company produced a downloadable screensaver of AARON for Microsoft Windows PCs.
 This version of AARON can also produce printable images.
-AARON's source code is not publicly available, but Cohen has described AARON's operations in various essays and it is discussed in abstract in Pamela McCorduck's book.
+AARON's source code is not publicly available, but Cohen described AARON's operations in various essays and it is discussed in abstract in Pamela McCorduck's book.

-AARON cannot learn new styles or imagery on its own; each new capability must be hand-coded by Cohen.
+AARON cannot learn new styles or imagery on its own; each new capability had to be hand-coded by Cohen.
 It is capable of producing a practically infinite supply of distinct images in its own style.
 Examples of these images have been exhibited in galleries worldwide.
 AARON's artwork has been used as an artistic equivalent of the Turing test.
 It does seem however that AARON's output follows a noticeable formula (figures standing next to a potted plant, framed within a colored square is a common theme).

-Cohen is very careful not to claim that AARON is creative.
-But he does ask "If what AARON is making is not art, what is it exactly, and in what ways, other than its origin, does it differ from the 'real thing?'
+Cohen was very careful not to claim that AARON is creative.
+But he did ask "If what AARON is making is not art, what is it exactly, and in what ways, other than its origin, does it differ from the 'real thing?'
 If it is not thinking, what exactly is it doing?" — The further exploits of AARON, Painter.

 The Whitney Museum featured AARON in 2024, showcasing the evolution of AARON as the earliest artificial intelligence (AI) program for artmaking.